 Teacher Education students must maintain cumulative grade point averages of at least 2.50 in all courses in the education core, the teaching major(s) or minor(s), and overall.
-The student must receive at least a "C" in every course in the Teacher Education core and courses that require admission to teacher education.
+Students must also complete the Teacher Education core and receive at least a "C" in every course in the Teacher Education core and courses that require admission to teacher education.
 For information on admission and retention policies in Teacher Education, refer to the College of Education and Health Sciences section of this catalog.